Exact solution of asymmetric gelation between three walks on the square lattice: Three Osculating Stars

 where $z_s (a,b)$ is the real and positive singularity of the generating function that is closest to the origin.
 Moreover, it is expected that for any fixed $a$ and $b$ the partition function scales as

-which defines the \textit{entropic} exponent $\gamma$, the value of which is expected to depend upon the phase or phase boundary at which the partition function is evaluated.
+which defines the standard polymer exponent known as the \textit{entropic} exponent $\gamma$, the value of which is expected to depend upon the phase or phase boundary at which the partition function is evaluated \cite{gennes1979a-a,madras1993a-a,van2000statistical}.
 The \textit{growth rate} $\mu$ is a function of $a$ and $b$ and is given by

+From the generating function solution we will find the location of the singularity $z_s (a,b)$ which then effectively gives us the growth rate $\mu$ and free energy $\kappa$.

 We show that there are four possible natural phases in our system which we will fully delineate in our analysis below.
 The phases are characterised by canonical order parameters related to the number of contacts between the walks and conjugate to the Boltzmann weights $a$ and $b$.
 So, as such, we introduce the order parameters $\mathcal{A}(a,b)$ and $\mathcal{B}(a,b)$ being the limiting average density of contacts between the top two and bottom two walks respectively as